 Northern California Wildfire Relief

 In Butte County, the Camp Fire is now the most destructive fire in California history.
-It burned more than 153,000 acres, killing 85 and destroying more than 18,000 structures.
+It burned more than 153,000 acres, killing 86 and destroying close to 19,000 structures.
 Hundreds of thousands of residents were forced from their homes, and most of the town of Paradise was left in ruins.
 Thanks to the incredible efforts of thousands of fire personnel, the fire was declared 100% contained on November 25.
 While damage assessment is ongoing, estimates already exceed $10 billion.

 The immediate needs of those affected by Northern California wildfires are great, and the recovery process will be long and difficult in communities throughout the state.